natcap/invest.users-guide/source/sdr.rst

 .. math:: D_{dn, bare}=\sum_i\frac{d_i}{S_{th, i}}
     :label: d_dn_bare

-The calculation for bare soil is only used to calculate an index of sediment retention, described below.
+The calculation for bare soil is only used to calculate a legacy/obsolete index of sediment retention, described below.

 Sediment Export
 ^^^^^^^^^^^^^^^